MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install-2022.md

 12. On the **Setup completed successfully** page, optionally indicate whether you want to start Runbook Designer, and then click **Close** to complete the installation.

-## Install an Orchestrator runbook server
+## Install Orchestrator runbook server

-1. On the server where you want to install an Orchestrator runbook server, start the Orchestrator Setup Wizard.
+1. On the server where you want to install Orchestrator runbook server, install the [Microsoft Visual C++ Redistributable](/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022&preserve-view=true) package and start the Orchestrator Setup Wizard.

    To start the wizard on your product media or network share, double-click **SetupOrchestrator.exe**.